DevGakusei/uri-solved-problems/README.md

 # uri-solved-problems
-This repository contains submitions made to a programming problem solving site called URI only judge(https://www.urionlinejudge.com.br/judge/pt/).
-Which file is composed by the number of the problem and the programming language used.
+This repository contains submitions made to a programming problem solving site called URI only judge(https://www.urionlinejudge.com.br/judge/pt/).The name of which file is composed by the number of the problem and the programming language used.